ArmandoFerraj/Signal-Prediction/README.md

 - KNN and SVM show the most promise for a model.
 Thus we experimented with these two candidates.
 - We tuned the parameters for KNN and SVM to find the most optimal configuration.
 -	It was found that SVM with radial basis function as the kernel and C= 1.7 scored the best with 85.0% accuracy.
-- To finalize the model 80% of the dataset is used to train, 20% to make predictions.
+- In the final model 80% of the dataset is used to train, 20% to make predictions.

 Results:
 - The final model achieved an accuracy of 92.8% on unseen data.
 This surpasses our estimate of 85.0%.
 The predictions made by our model are depicted below.